Bipolar disorder - Causes

-An imbalance in the levels of one or more of these, may lead to you developing some symptoms of bipolar disorder.
-Some evidence supports this.
+An imbalance in the levels of one or more may lead to you developing some symptoms of bipolar disorder.

 It's also thought bipolar disorder is linked to genetics.
 This is because the condition seems to run in families.
 Family members of a person with the condition have an increased risk of developing it.
 But no single gene causes bipolar disorder.

-If biploar runs in a family, there are several genetic and environmental factors that can act as triggers for other family members.
+If bipolar runs in a family, genetic and environmental factors that can act as triggers for other family members.

 A stressful circumstance or situation often triggers the symptoms of bipolar disorder.
 Examples of stressful triggers include: